w3c/wai-curricula/content/designer/navigation.md

 * design user interfaces that support different types of navigations, including menus, breadcrumb trails, tables of contents, and site maps
 * define keyboard, mouse, and tactile interactions for menus and other navigation mechanisms
 * provide clear and consistent visual cues for menus, menu item states, and other navigation mechanisms
-* define blocks of repeated content and coordinate with developers to implement mechanisms that bypass such blocks
+* define blocks of repeated content and collaborate with developers to implement mechanisms that bypass such blocks
 * identify related requirements for developers to:
   * implement keyboard, mouse, and tactile interactions for navigation mechanisms
   * implement clear and descriptive names for navigation mechanisms